xolox/vim-notes/README.md

 All options have reasonable defaults so if the plug-in works after installation you don't need to change any options.
 They're available for people who like to customize their directory layout.
 These options can be configured in your [vimrc script] [vimrc] by including a line like this:

-    :let g:notes_directory = '~/Documents/Notes'
+    :let g:notes_directories = ['~/Documents/Notes', '~/Dropbox/Shared Notes']

 Note that after changing an option in your [vimrc script] [vimrc] you have to restart Vim for the changes to take effect.

-### The `g:notes_directory` option
+### The `g:notes_directories` option

-All your notes are stored together in one directory.
-This option defines the path of this directory.
-The default value depends on circumstances but should work for most people:
+Your notes are stored in one or more directories.
+This option defines where you want to store your notes.
+Its value should be a list (there's an example above) with one or more pathnames.
+The default is a single value which depends on circumstances but should work for most people:

  * If the profile directory where the plug-in is installed is writable, the directory `misc/notes/user` under the profile directory is used.
 This is for compatibility with [Pathogen] [pathogen]; the notes will be stored inside the plug-in's bundle.

  * If the above doesn't work out, the default depends on the platform: `~/vimfiles/misc/notes/user` on Windows and `~/.vim/misc/notes/user` on other platforms.

+#### Backwards compatibility

+In the past the notes plug-in only supported a single directory and the corresponding option was called `g:notes_directory`.
+When support for multiple notes directories was introduced the option was renamed to `g:notes_directories` to reflect that the value is now a list of directory pathnames.

+For backwards compatibility with old configurations (all of them as of this writing :-) the notes plug-in still uses `g:notes_directory` when it is defined (its no longer defined by the plug-in).
+However when the plug-in warns you to change your configuration you probably should because this compatibility will be removed at some point.

 ### The `g:notes_suffix` option